DOI-USGS/ISIS3/Managing-Features-and-Bug-Fixes.md

 1. Checkout new branch from supported branch
 1. Cherry pick changes from base branch into your new branch
 1. Test to make sure bug is still fixed.
-1. Make changes as neede
+1. Make changes as needed
 1. PR into supported branch

 ### The data/testdata area